Health Encyclopedia

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z A-Z Listings

 The USDA has guidelines to help you make healthy food choices.
-They are called MyPlate.
-MyPlate shows the food groups that make up healthy meals using the image of a place setting.
-Before you eat, think about the healthiest choices for what to put on your plate or in your cup or bowl.
-To learn more about building a healthy plate, visit www.myplate.gov.
+They are called the Dietary Guidelines for Americans.
+The guidelines include the New Food Pyramid.
+This is a symbol that shows the food groups that make up a healthy eating plan.
+The New Food Pyramid can help you think about the healthiest choices for what to put on your plate or in your cup or bowl.
+To learn more, visit www.realfood.gov.

 The food groups

-• Protein.
-This group includes meat, poultry, seafood, beans and peas, eggs, processed soy products (such as tofu), nuts (including nut butters), and seeds.
-Make protein choices no more than 1/4 of your plate.
-Meat and poultry choices should be lean or low fat.
+• Protein foods.
+This group includes meat, poultry, seafood, beans and peas, eggs, soy products (such as tofu), nuts (including nut butters), and seeds.
+Limit processed meats like bacon, sausage, and deli meats.

 • Dairy.
-The Dairy Group includes all fluid milk products and foods made from milk that contain calcium, such as yogurt and cheese.
+This group includes all fluid milk products and foods made from milk that contain calcium, such as yogurt and cheese.
 (Foods that have little calcium, such as cream, butter, and cream cheese, are not part of this group.)
-Most dairy choices should be low-fat or fat-free.
+You can also choose fortified non-dairy alternatives, such as soy milk.

 Things to limit